 The Sierra Greenway Landscapes

 For a moment let’s imagine going back in time to the year 1934.
 The Sierra Railroad was completed and the trains finally are running along the rails.
 What scenery would we see from the cars’ window?
 A sea of olive trees climbs thorugh the rockiest and steepest slopes, foreboding the ardous and difficult work of harvesting their beautiful fruits.
 Also in the rough and rugged mountains, covered with holm oaks, carob and wild olive trees, and carpeted with rockroses, mastic trees, rosemary and broom, we can see the arrival of spring, a burst of color in the delicate flowers.
 Fresh and shady river banks are brimming with life, populated by black poplars, willows, poplars and ash trees, decorated here and there with oleander and salt cedar trees, are brimming with life.

-The landscape has not changed much since the days when the railroad lines waited for the train.
+The landscape has not changed much since the days when the railroad lines waited for the train, as you can see with the audioguide.
 Today, instead of the rattling sound of the cars, one can be heard the song of the cicada and the voices and laughter of travelers that, on foot, by bicycle or on horseback, go down this path framed by beautiful scenery.

 Chaparro de la Vega: centennial holm oak and Natural Monument

 At this point we will discover one of the places near the path that you must visit.
 Near Coripe grows a spectacular holm oak (Quercus ilex) or “Chaparro”, as it is called around here, huge and long-lived, already several hundred years old.